sendoso/rubocop-sendoso/STYLEGUIDE.md

     ```ruby
     # bad - no interpolation needed
     %(Welcome, Jane!)
-    # should be 'Welcome, Jane!'
+    # should be "Welcome, Jane!"

     # bad - no double-quotes
     %(This is #{quality} style)